Why This Watermelon Gazpacho Recipe is Perfect

 Instructions

-- Cover and chill in the refrigerator for at least 3 hours or overnight to deepen flavors.
+• Transfer the mixture to a large bowl, cover tightly, and chill in the refrigerator for at least 3 hours, or overnight for best flavor.